Preheat oven to 350 degrees F.

 In a medium bowl, mix the ricotta, parsley, basil, white pepper and ¼ teaspoon of kosher salt and set aside.

 Heat a large stock pot or Dutch oven over medium-high heat; add the sausage and ground beef.
 Allow the meat to brown, not stirring for about 2 minutes.
 Then break up the meat with a spoon and stir.
+Cook until no pink remains.
+Drain well and set aside.

 Pour the sauce over the noodles in the stockpot and stir to combine thoroughly.